-The living arrangements differ between all IVHQ programs, and this can become a factor when choosing your programs.
+The living arrangements differ between all IVHQ programs, and this can become a factor to consider when deciding where to volunteer together.

-We find most couples like the experience of being hosted in a local home stay, with many home stays able to accommodate a couple sharing one private room.
-When applying, ensure you make a note of your preferred sleeping arrangements.
+Most couples like the experience of being hosted in a local homestay, with many host families being able to accommodate a couple in a private room.
+When applying to volunteer with IVHQ, ensure you make a note of your preferred sleeping arrangements.

-The programs that offer home stay accommodation are: Cambodia, Costa Rica, Ecuador, Guatemala, India - Delhi, India - Dharamsala, Kenya, Morocco, Nepal, Peru - Lima, Peru - Cusco, Sri Lanka and Tanzania.
+The IVHQ programs that offer home stay accommodation are: Cambodia, Costa Rica, Ecuador, Guatemala, India - Delhi, India - Dharamsala, Kenya, Morocco, Nepal, Peru - Lima, Peru - Cusco, Sri Lanka, Mexico, Marrakech and Tanzania.

-For couples that require an extra level of comfort, numerous IVHQ programs also offer accommodation upgrades to either a private room, options of a hotel close to the volunteer accommodation, or in the case of Bali, a private villa!
+For couples that require an extra level of comfort, numerous IVHQ programs also offer accommodation upgrades to either a private room, a hotel close to the volunteer accommodation, or in the case of Bali, a private villa.

-The IVHQ volunteer programs that offer accommodation upgrades are: China, Colombia - Bogota, Colombia - Cartagena, Costa Rica, Ecuador, Argentina, Guatemala, Bali, Mexico, Peru - Cusco, Sri Lanka, Thailand, Victoria Falls, Vietnam - Hanoi, Vietnam - Ho Chi Minh and Zambia.
+The IVHQ volunteer programs that offer accommodation upgrades are: Italy, Portugal,Tanzania, Fiji, Mexico, China, Colombia - Bogota, Colombia - Cartagena, Costa Rica, Ecuador, Argentina, Guatemala, Bali, Peru - Cusco, Sri Lanka, Victoria Falls, Vietnam - Ho Chi Minh and Zambia.

 From here you should be ready to apply and begin your adventure!
 Remember that communication is key.
 Keeping talking with each other, keep motivating each other and keep enjoying yourselves.